SoftwareAG/c8y-docs/src/documents/guides/apama/actions.md

 To interact with HTTP services using REST and JSON, create an HttpTransport instance using one of the factory methods:

-*   HttpTransport.getOrCreate<span class="inline-comment-marker" data-ref="93ddcf8a-b6e2-43ac-beaa-87eeadb8a7a1">(</span><span class="inline-comment-marker" data-ref="93ddcf8a-b6e2-43ac-beaa-87eeadb8a7a1">string</span> <span class="inline-comment-marker" data-ref="93ddcf8a-b6e2-43ac-beaa-87eeadb8a7a1">host,</span> <span class="inline-comment-marker" data-ref="93ddcf8a-b6e2-43ac-beaa-87eeadb8a7a1">integer</span> <span class="inline-comment-marker" data-ref="93ddcf8a-b6e2-43ac-beaa-87eeadb8a7a1">port)</span> returns HttpTransport
+*   HttpTransport.getOrCreate(string host, integer port) returns HttpTransport
-*   HttpTransport.getOrCreateWithConfiguration<span class="inline-comment-marker" data-ref="30ed9dca-a497-414f-9d32-24ba17c4c5a3">s(</span><span class="inline-comment-marker" data-ref="30ed9dca-a497-414f-9d32-24ba17c4c5a3">string</span> <span class="inline-comment-marker" data-ref="30ed9dca-a497-414f-9d32-24ba17c4c5a3">host,</span> <span class="inline-comment-marker" data-ref="30ed9dca-a497-414f-9d32-24ba17c4c5a3">integer</span> port, dictionary&#60;string,string> configurations) returns HttpTransport (the keys in the configurations dictionary are the constants on HttpTransport with CONFIG_ prefix)
+*   HttpTransport.getOrCreateWithConfiguration(string host, integer port, dictionary&#60;string,string> configurations) returns HttpTransport (the keys in the configurations dictionary are the constants on HttpTransport with CONFIG_ prefix)

 On the HttpTransport object, call one of the create*Request methods, passing a path and payload as needed, to produce a Request object.